 Inflammatory Breast Cancer

-Inflammatory breast cancer is a type of cancer that mimics infection of the breast, but does not respond to antibiotics.
-Inflammatory breast cancer is aggressive and can spread quickly through the lymphatic system.
-Although inflammatory breast cancer was once almost always fatal, medical advancements have resulted in the possibility of a much better prognosis.
-Inflammatory breast cancer is typically treated with chemotherapy followed by surgery and radiation therapy.
+Inflammatory breast cancer is a type of cancer that resembles breast infection but does not respond to antibiotics.
+This aggressive form of breast cancer can spread rapidly through the lymphatic system.
+While inflammatory breast cancer was once nearly always fatal, medical advancements have significantly improved prognosis.
+The typical treatment for inflammatory breast cancer involves chemotherapy, followed by surgery and radiation therapy.

 More information about inflammatory breast cance, a rare type of breast cancer, can be found by visiting our inflammatory breast cancer here.